 Another simple tool for communication is an alerting system.
 Buzzers can be easily assembled so you can get someone's attention.
 Inexpensive intercom systems used by parents of young children are available so that you can call for someone in another room.
 Another option could be a remote door chime (i.e., wireless doorbell), which can be purchased at any local home improvement store.
-These devices have a range of up to 100 feet.
+These devices may have a range of up to 100 feet.
 You hold a small transmitter with a button that is depressed when you want to alert someone.
 The caregiver carries the receiver portion and can be in or outside the house.
 The remote will chime when the user presses the button.
 These devices are ideal for those who have hand function but have a weak voice or no voice at all.
-(Most chimes average \$10-\$15.)
+(Most chimes average \$10 to \$15.)

+If there is one piece of equipment I would recommend to others who have lost their ability to speak it would be a smartphone.
+Then let friends and family know to send texts.
+Just the ability to communicate with others helps those that become trapped in their own bodies.
 The remote door chimes can also be purchased with switch accessibility.
 Switch technology can be operated by almost any body part that is able to produce consistent and voluntary movement.
-Switches come in a variety of shapes and sizes depending on the action used to activate them (such as sippuff, pushing, pulling, pressing, blinking, or squeezing).
-Some switches may only require a light touch and some may be designed to be kicked, etc. for people who have weakened or no hand function.
+Switches come in a variety of shapes and sizes depending on the action used to activate them (such as sip puff, pushing, pulling, pressing, blinking or squeezing).
+Some switches may only require a light touch and some may be designed to be kicked for people who have weakened or no hand function.